metablaster/WindowsFirewallRuleset/README.md

 7. PSScriptAnalyzer (Recommended) [Download PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer)

 - All operating systems 10.0 (Major 10, Minor 0) and up are supported,
-but only those editions listed in point 1 are actively tested.
+but only those editions listed in point 1 are actively tested.\
+The list of other untested but supported systems is in [The future](#the-future)
 - PowerShell "Core" is not built into Windows, you will need to install it separately (recommended) or use [Windows PowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/WindowsPowerShell.md) which is already installed.